Conditions Reference

 If [Not] ComputerExists <ComputerName> Then

-Tests if specified Active Directory computer account exists.
+Tests if the specified Active Directory computer account exists.
 If no computername is specified, executing computer is assumed.
 Domain is by default the domain of the logged on user, to specify another domain, use <Domain>\<ComputerName>.

 Example: If ComputerExists Acme0334 Then

-Active Directory Groups
+Active Directory - Groups - Computers

 If [Not] ComputerIsMemberOf <GroupName> Then